-The 40th edition of No Patent Pending returns at iii workspace, for the first time for a distantly seated audience of no more then 20 visitors.
-This edition of the series will present new work by iii artists in residence Perspectives, Anna Lerchbaumer and our new iii workspace member Mihalis Shammas.
+The 40th edition of No Patent Pending returns at iii workspace, for the first time for a distantly seated audience of no more than 20 visitors.
+This edition of the series will present a collaboration between Inga Huld Hàkonardòttir and Yann Leguay, new work by iii artists in residence Perspectives and Andio Lai as well as a performance by our new iii workspace member Mihalis Shammas.

 Perspectives is an ongoing research evolving around performance, perception and machines.
 It is a collaboration between sound artist and instrument developer Sól Ey, audio-visual artist Soyun Park, percussionists Antoine Josselin and Ricardo J. Oliveira and guitarist Marco Torres Lunshof.

 Kyklophonon is an upright stringed instrument developed by Mihalis Shammas since 2015.
 It was initially conceived as the physical equivalent to a digital sequencer: an artifact that can produce numberless musical sequences through the manipulation of its physical parts.
 With a main body cut out of wood, standing on four iron columns, meshing together saz strings, ball bearings, fishing weights and piezoelectric transducers, the Kyklophonon incorporates a number of peculiar mechanisms that can be either manually handled or mechanically automated to produce a unique, ethereal sound.

 Inga Huld Hákonardóttir (1990, Iceland) is currently based in Brussels where she works as choreographer, performer and dancer.
 She graduated from P.A.R.T.S in 2014 and has created several performance works in various collaborative constellations.